JamilW/React-Book-Search/README.md

 Added code to connect to a MongoDB database named googlebooks using the mongoose npm package.
 Using mongoose, I then created a Book schema.
-This application requires at minimum 2 pages, check out the following mockup images for each page:

-Search - User can search for books via the Google Books API and render them here.
-User has the option to "View" a book, bringing them to the book on Google Books, or "Save" a book, saving it to the Mongo database.

-Saved - Renders all books saved to the Mongo database.
-User has an option to "View" the book, bringing them to the book on Google Books, or "Delete" a book, removing it from the Mongo database.

-Added code to connect to a MongoDB database named googlebooks using the mongoose npm package.
-Using mongoose, then created a Book schema.
-Books have the following fields:
+Books have each of the following fields:

-title - Title of the book from the Google Books API authors - The books's author(s) as returned from the Google Books API description - The book's description as returned from the Google Books API image - The Book's thumbnail image as returned from the Google Books API link - The Book's information link as returned from the Google Books APIooks should have each of the following fields:
+* title - Title of the book from the Google Books API
+* authors - The books's author(s) as returned from the Google Books API
+* description - The book's description as returned from the Google Books API
+* image - The Book's thumbnail image as returned from the Google Books API

-title - Title of the book from the Google Books API authors - The books's author(s) as returned from the Google Books API description - The book's description as returned from the Google Books API image - The Book's thumbnail image as returned from the Google Books API link - The Book's information link as returned from the Google Books API
+* link - The Book's information link as returned from the Google Books API

+I added the following Express routes for my app:

+/api/books (get) - Returns all saved books as JSON.
+/api/books (post) - Used to save a new book to the database.
+/api/books/:id (delete) - Used to delete a book from the database by Mongo _id.
+    * (get) - Loads my single HTML page in client/build/index.html.